teika97/duke/docs/README.md

 Project Duke is a a Personal Assistant Chatbot that helps a person keep track of various things.
 In order to run Duke, please ensure you have Java versions 11 or later installed in your computer.

-Download the latest version of Duke at www.google.com.
-1. Ensure you have Java version 11 or later versions installed in your computer.
+Download the latest version of Duke and ensure you have Java version 11 or later versions installed in your computer.

 ## 2. Features
 This application continues the following features as described in this section.